SophisticatedStupid/Modern-Minimalist-Portfolio-w-AI-Powered-QnA-ChatBot/README.md

 # Run and deploy your portfolio website on `Vercel`
 - works with Free tier API from ai.studio of Gemini
 - This contains everything you need to run your app locally.
+- Readymade for editing and deploying on Vercel to host publicly
+- Netlify version is upcoming

 ## Run Locally